bigfix/developer.bigfix.com/site/pages/relevance/guide/client/network.md

 A: vmnet8
 {% endqna %}

-Finally, we can get the names and IP addresses of the adapters that are online:
+Finally, you can get the names and IP addresses of the adapters that are online:

 {% qna %}
 Q: addresses of ipv4 interfaces whose (exists address of it) of adapters whose (up of it = true) of network